dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 ### AutoClose

-This automation is the a process by which an ancillary patient chart can be closed by the application based upon a set of rules without Coder intervention.
+This automation is a process by which an ancillary patient chart can be closed by the application based upon a set of rules without Coder intervention.
 Autoclose is a process that takes routine outpatient visits and automates the coding process by submitting the chart directly to billing.
 This concept is known in the industry as autonomous coding.

 Organizations often use AutoClose to ensure they can capitalize on the value of these ancillary charts while not sacrificing the staff they have.
 Common outpatient service lines that make great candidates for AutoClose include: